testcookbook/testcookbook.github.io/book/python/robot-framework.md

 ## Gherkin

 You have completed your first test using keywords.
 But what if we wanted to write using a style similar to a Gherkin format?
-Well your in luck.
-Lets create a file called "gherkin.robot".
+Well, you're in luck.
+Let's create a file called "gherkin.robot".

 ***gherkin.robot***
 ```